webidea24/dhl-module-shipping-m2/README.md

-**Warning: This extension is no longer supported and should not be used.
-You can find the official replacement extension [here on GitHub](https://github.com/netresearch/dhl-shipping-m2)**
+# WARNINGS
+This repo is a fork of https://github.com/netresearch/dhl-module-shipping-m2 which is not maintained anymore.

+In this repo the dependencies has been removed to support all magento versions.

+Use this on your own risk!

 DHL Shipping Extension
 ======================